Prevention of Disease in Renaissance Britain (Edexcel GCSE History): Revision Note

 • Many stewes (public baths) were also brothels

-• To maintain better health and cleanliness:
+• To maintain better health and cleanliness, people:

-• People changed their clothes more often
+• Changed their clothes more often

-• They moved away from an area with disease
+• Moved away from areas with disease

-Miasma & Weather Conditions
+Miasma & weather conditions

 Miasma